cesarwen/curriculum-vitae/README.md

 ## Getting Started

-### Prerequisites
+### Prerequisites:

-In order to compile this project you will need:
+Before compiling this project, ensure that you have the following prerequisites in place:

-- LaTeX distribution (Xetex or Luatex)
+- A LaTeX distribution (XeTeX or LuaTeX) installed on your system.
-- Fira Sans and Fira Mono as part of system fonts
+- Fira Sans and Fira Mono fonts available as part of your system's font collection.

-To edit the output you'll need a text editor such as:
+For editing the output, you will need a text editor.
+Some recommended options include:

 - Visual Studio Code
 - TeXstudio
 - Notepad ++

 ### Installation

-Here are the steps to compile:
+To successfully compile the project, follow these steps:

-1. Clone this repository
+- Clone this repository to your local machine.
-2. Navigate to the project directory through terminal/command line
-3. run
+- Using your terminal or command line, navigate to the project directory.
+- Execute the following command to initiate the compilation process:

 ```
 xelatex -synctex=1 -interaction=nonstopmode main.tex
 ```

+By following these steps, you'll be able to compile the LaTeX project successfully and generate the desired output.